nickdlc/CSc460-Project/preliminary_analysis.md

 1. Total savings/cash assets for the family
 1. Annual family income
 1. General health condition
 1. Body Mass Index (kg/m**2)

 in order to predict a person's BMI and General Health Condition (GHC).
 We believe that by using a person's identifiable attributes alongside their household economic status, we can gauge their general health condition.
 We chose the labels of BMI and GHC because we believe that they can accurately classify a person's healthiness.
 Note, BMI might be an unreliable label on its own, and GHC is a self-reported value which may also be untrustworthy.
 However, using both of these as our predicted labels may prove to yield a more accurate analysis of a person's well-being.

 ### Challenges
 We encountered a few challenges for this assignment.
 One challenge we had was mapping the column codes from the NHANES survey to the columns within the spreadsheets.
-The columns in the initial dataset are coded and it required us to change the values of the column labels to those found on the NHANES website.
+The columns in the initial dataset are coded, and it required us to change the values of the column labels to those found on the NHANES website.
 Another challenge we encountered was for cleaning the data.
 For the features we decided on, there were some inputs that didn't show up as NaN, such as "Refused" or "Don't Know" values, that we needed to account for.
 In most cases, we decided to impute NaN values with either the mode or median of the set.
 The primary issue, however, was cleaning the family income field.
 We wanted to impute NaN values witht he median of this column, but the values from the data dictionary were not linear.
 For example, the code 13 represented an income of "Under $20,000" while the code of 14 represented "$75,000 - $99,000".
 We decided to combine the codes of 1-4, which represented $0 to $20,000, with the under $20,000 code, deleted the code 12 of over $20,000, and set all missing or don't know values to NaN.
 We then relabeled all of the codes from 0 to 15 in order of higher income.
 This allowed us to calculate the median and impute all NaN's with this value.

 ### Future Work
+The main thing we need to work on now is making our decision tree and linear regression models functional.
+We would like to use the features that we described above to predict a person's self-reported GHC using a decision tree classifier and to predict a person's BMI with a linear regression.
+We chose a decision tree for GHC in order for us to run a classification model to predict the 5 different labels that define a GHC.
+We chose a linear regression for BMI because BMI is a continous float value that can be predicted from a set a values, i.e., the features we have above.
+We would then like to refine our model by analyzing its accuracy and then make our model more robust by using some cross-validation technique.

 ### Contributions
-Describe the contributions that each group member made.
+- Nicholas De La Cruz: Data cleaning
+- Kareem Ibrahim: Data cleaning
+- Gene Lam: Exploratory data analysis